Design Project Planning

 Bus

-• Accumulator (Acc): A flip-flop holding temporary values (think of it as a register)
+• The accumulator (top net) is a flip-flop holding temporary values from the adder and shifter.
+Think of it as a register

 • SRAM